Fairness of ChatGPT: Experimental Results

 Secondly, we compare the performance of ChatGPT with different prompts.
 Overall, the performances of ChatGPT under different biased and unbiased prompts do not exhibit a clear and consistent trend.
-Basically, on PISA, COMPAS, and German Credit datasets, the effectiveness of ChatGPT with unbiased prompts (Prompts 1-4) is better than biased prompts (Prompts 5-8).
-Among all the unbiased prompts, the prompt with counterfactual examples (Prompt 3) achieves worse performance than prompts with factual examples (Prompts 1, 2, 4).
+Basically, in most cases, the effectiveness of ChatGPT with unbiased prompts (Prompts 1-4) is better than biased prompts (Prompts 5-8).
+Among all the unbiased prompts, the prompt with counterfactual examples (Prompt 3) achieves worse performance than prompts with factual examples (Prompts 1,2,4).
 Comparing Prompt 2 with Prompt 4, we see that adding a fairness demand in the instruction does not derive more fair results.
-On the Heart Disease dataset, there is no clear trend in the model performance with biased or unbiased prompts.
 It is worth noting that although we report the counterfactual testing for the Heart Disease dataset with gender as a sensitive feature, medical diagnoses may be genuinely related to the gender feature.
 Although no clear trend of fairness performance with different prompts is observed, the results indeed indicate differences in the outputs generated by different prompts, suggesting that the examples within the prompts have a substantial impact on the results.
-As a result, it is crucial to exercise caution and conduct specialized study in prompt design.
-We call for further efforts to better understand the influence of prompts on the fairness of LLMs.
+Therefore, it is crucial to exercise caution and conduct specialized study in prompt design.

-Besides the absolute differences of model performance between different demographic groups we show in the paper, we also report the performance of small models and the large model with different prompts for each demographic group, as well as the model performance for each demographic group under the factual and counterfactual settings in GitHub\footnote{\url{https://github.com/yunqi-li/Fairness-Of-ChatGPT/}}.
+Besides the absolute differences of model performance between different demographic groups as we show in the paper, we also report the performance of small models and the large model with different prompts for each demographic group, as well as the model performance for each demographic group under the factual and counterfactual settings in our GitHub repository\footref{github}.
 Interesting observations can be found with these more detailed experimental results.
 For example, we can see that the model performance for each demographic group is worse with biased prompts than unbiased prompts in many cases, and the advantaged group may change with different prompts, for example, on PISA, the accuracy of the male group is better than female group under Prompt 1, while the observation reverses under Prompt 7.
-The data and code used in the paper, and the more detailed experimental results can be found through our Github.